apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Deprecated: replace by reconfigures.
-<p>reconfigure defines the variables that need to input when updating configuration.</p>
+Defines the variables that need to input when updating configuration.</p>
 </td>
 </tr>
 <tr>